digikraaft/docs.scoolyn.com/docs/Teachers.md

 ![has two graduate pictures](https://github.com/digikraaft/docs.scoolyn.com/blob/emma/teacher%20log%20in.png)

-- After logging in, he/she will be welcomed the dashboard, where he/she will click on  **Student attendance**
+- After logging in, he/she will be welcomed to the dashboard, where he/she will click on  **Student attendance**

 ![has a dashboard](https://github.com/digikraaft/docs.scoolyn.com/blob/emma/Teacher%20-%20mark%20attendace.png)